- Demand for Emerging Transportation Systems: Modeling Adoption, Satisfaction, and Mobility Patterns. Elsevier, 2019 mehr… BibTeX

 Most recent publications

-- Reducing the dimension of online calibration in Dynamic Traffic Assignment systems. mehr… BibTeX
+- An Aggregate Approach for the Calibration of Time-Dependent Demand in Dynamic Traffic Assignment Models using SPSA Algorithm. mehr… BibTeX